What is a Passenger Hoist?

 Follow this decision framework before signing any purchase or rental agreement:

 Count the maximum number of workers who need to reach upper floors within a 30-minute window at peak shift change.
-This determines whether you need a 700 kg or 2,000 kg cage, and whether single or double cage is appropriate.
+This determines whether you need a 700 kg or 2,000 kg cage and whether a single or double cage is appropriate.

 The hoist must reach the topmost active working floor.
-Add at least 3–4 mast sections (approximately 5 metres) above this as buffer for the mast climbing frame.
+Add at least 3–4 mast sections (approximately 5 meters) above this as a buffer for the mast-climbing frame.

 Check available footprint for the base frame, setback from the building, wind exposure (coastal sites need heavier tie-ins), and access to 3-phase electrical supply.